h64/movies-database/README.md

 ### TO SET UP:

 - Create a database (maybe `tc_movies_dev` would be a good name)
-- Run `psql -d [name of your database] -f schema.sql` from within this directory
+- Run `psql -d [name of your database] -f schema.sql` from within this directory or
 - Run `psql -d [name of your database] -f seed.sql` from within this directory

 ### ABOUT THIS DATABASE: